cchalm/blundering-savant/README.md

-# Virtual Developer Bot
+# Halfanewgrad Bot

-A GitHub bot powered by Anthropic's Claude API that acts as a virtual developer, automatically solving issues and creating pull requests.
+A GitHub bot powered by Anthropic's Claude API that acts as a virtual developer, automatically creating pull requests to resolve issues.

 ## Features